amanusk/s-tui/README.md

 ## Configuration

-s-tui is a self-contained application which can run out-of-the-box and doesn't need config files to drive its core features.
+s-tui is a self-contained application that can run out-of-the-box and doesn't need config files to drive its core features.
 However, additional features like running scripts when a certain threshold has been exceeded (e.g. CPU temperature) does necessitate creating a config directory.
 This directory will be made in `~/.config/s-tui` by default.

 ### Saving a configuration